-FRC believes the context for the full expression of human sexuality is within the bonds of marriage between one man and one woman.
-Upholding this standard of sexual behavior would help to reverse many of the destructive aspects of the sexual revolution, including sexually transmitted disease rates of epidemic proportion, high out-of-wedlock birth rates, adultery, and homosexuality.
+Family Research Council believes the context for the full expression of human sexuality is within the bonds of marriage between one man and one woman.

 We believe that objective, immutable, biological sex is a more fundamental way of determining an individual’s identity than subjective, changeable, psychological “gender identity,” and therefore, biological sex at birth should be the only such marker used by governments at any level for any purpose.

 We believe that every person, no matter who they are sexually attracted to, is created in the image and likeness of God (Gen. 1:26).
 Therefore, all people are equal in dignity and value and must be treated with respect.

 We believe that sexual attractions or other subjective psychological feelings do not define a person.
 Rather, every person is defined by their immutable, in-born biological sex, which is present and identifiable in the DNA of every cell in the human body.
 We believe our bodies are part of God’s creation.
 This includes our gender—our maleness and femaleness.
 While it is certainly true that some people identify very strongly as “gay,” “lesbian,” “bisexual,” “transgender,” or another identity and act according to this identity, this behavior does not define them, just as a so-called “straight” person is not defined by their “straightness.”
 Rather, the divinely intended purpose of human sexuality is inherently present in the complementarity of the male and female sex, as created by God and described in the first chapter of Genesis.

 For over 35 years, we've been committed to, advancing faith, family, and freedom in public policy and the culture from a biblical worldview.